Choosing a Linux Distro: Which Desktop Environment?

 The look, feel, and features of your Linux distribution are greatly impacted by the desktop environment or DE that it uses.
 A desktop environment is basically a selection of packages that work together to give you a full, cohesive experience.
 Some distributions focus on a particular DE while others make using any of them easy.
 To help with the decision of which DE to use I will briefly describe my top picks and some pros and cons of each.

-Gnome, pronounced guh-nome, is probably the most popular desktop environment and is used as the default for many distributions, most notably Ubuntu.
-Since the release of Gnome 3 back in 2008, the way this desktop environment looks and functions is unique and quite different from traditional desktops.
-The goal of Gnome is to be easy to use, clutter free, and to just get out of your way.
-Gnome accomplishes this through a simple, minimal look and by not bombarding you with too many options or settings.
-For the people that want to tinker with their desktop, Gnome is not as configurable as others on this list, but with the use of extensions you can still make quite a lot of changes.
-If you want a full featured desktop that is unique, simple, and gets out of your way, Gnome is a good bet.
+GNOME, pronounced guh-nome, is probably the most popular desktop environment and is used as the default for many distributions, most notably Ubuntu.
+Since the release of GNOME 3 back in 2008, the way this desktop environment looks and functions is unique and quite different from traditional desktops.
+The goal of GNOME is to be easy to use, clutter free, and to just get out of your way.
+GNOME accomplishes this through a simple, minimal look and by not bombarding you with too many options or settings.
+For the people that want to tinker with their desktop, GNOME is not as configurable as others on this list, but with the use of extensions you can still make quite a lot of changes.
+If you want a full featured desktop that is unique, simple, and gets out of your way, GNOME is a good bet.

 Xfce